brysonsteck/lset/README.md

 Ever wanted to stream on Linux and *really* don't want to mess with any yucky online services to make your stream worthwhile?
 Well now you can, using your own self hosted tools!

 Here you can find two separate programs: a Node.JS Twitch bot and a Python script for a follower/sub goal.
+Both of these scripts stem off the scripts I made for my streams, just heavily altered so they can be configured using JSON files.
 In order to set it up, read the [installing](#installing) section of this README, or you can view the documents for both the [Twitch bot]() and the [Python script]() to set them up separately.

 ## Installing